swsnu/swpp2021-team7/README.md

   - **THEN** the search result with each idol's availabilty(of pre-trained model) appears

 - Exceptions
-  - The keyword has less than 2 letters.
+  - The keyword has less than 2 letters

 - Acceptance test
-  - When the user clicks search button, list of idols matching the keyword appears at the bottom of search bar.
+  - When the user clicks search button, list of idols matching the keyword appears at the bottom of search bar

 #### 2.3 Request Support(ML training)